Tenpi/Defuser/models/diffusion/readme.txt

-Place diffusion models here in .ckpt or .safetensors formats.
+Place diffusion models here in ckpt, safetensors, or diffusers formats.